mpounsett/secret-santa/README.md

-# Secret Sants
+# Secret Santa

 A tool to do Secret Santa pairings.

 Written for python 3.

-Probably not suitable for large groups.
+The matching algorithm is untested with large groups and may be unsuitable due to the brute force nature of resolving exclusion conflicts.